 ✦ We advocate for survivors of spiritual abuse, human trafficking, online cruelty, media humiliation, public shaming and other forms of humiliation-based trauma.

-✦ We assist with resources, referrals, housing, jobs, training, and whatever else it takes to help survivors heal and grow.
+✦ We assist with resources, therapy, referrals, housing, jobs, training, and whatever else it takes to help survivors heal and grow.

 ✦ We promote kindness, compassion and sensitivity towards survivors in person, in law, in the media and online.

 ✦ We create positive experiences for survivors designed to remind them of their dignity and worth.

 ✦ We educate the lawmakers, media and people in powerful positions to prevent exploiting, humiliating, or traumatizing people.